-- Follow the U.S. Embassy in Burundi on Twitter and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Burundi on Twitter and Facebook.

 CRIME: Crime poses a high risk for foreign visitors to Bujumbura and Burundi in general.
-Due to insufficient resources, local authorities in any part of Burundi are often unable to provide timely assistance in emergencies.
-U.S. Embassy personnel are prohibited from walking on the streets after dusk or using local public transportation.
 Foreigners, whether in vehicles or at home, are always potential crime targets.
-Common crimes, often committed by groups of armed bandits, include mugging, purse-snatching, pick-pocketing, burglary, automobile break-ins and carjacking.
-Don’t leave valuable items unattended in a hotel room.
 Many criminal incidents involve armed attackers.
-Criminals in Bujumbura often operate in pairs or in small groups involving six or more individuals.
+Common crimes, often committed by groups of armed bandits, include mugging, purse-snatching, pick-pocketing, burglary, automobile break-ins, and carjacking.
+Do not leave valuable items unattended in a hotel room.

-The Department of State advises you to use caution when traveling, paying particular attention when traveling to and from frequent destinations including work, home, and popular shops or restaurants.
-You should also avoid establishing routines and vary routes between regularly-traveled destinations in order to reduce vulnerability to targeted criminal or terrorist acts.
+Use caution when traveling; pay particular attention when traveling to and from frequent destinations including work, home, and popular shops or restaurants.
+Avoid establishing routines and vary routes between regularly-traveled destinations in order to reduce vulnerability to targeted criminal or terrorist acts.
 You should pay close attention to your personal security at locations where foreigners are commonly known to congregate and avoid demonstrations and large gatherings.
-U.S. citizens living and working in Bujumbura should take this opportunity to ensure your security and emergency action plans are up-to-date.
+U.S. citizens living and working in Bujumbura should take this opportunity to ensure personal security and emergency action plans are up-to-date.

-Likewise, outside of Bujumbura, vulnerability to criminal attacks on the roads continues to be a serious concern.
-The U.S. Embassy strongly cautions against traveling outside of towns after nightfall.
-When traveling upcountry, the best practice is to use convoys of multiple vehicles to prevent becoming a victim of crime in the event of mechanical failure or emergency while traveling.
-Furthermore, the U.S. Embassy recommends travelers be equipped with satellite telephones, maps, and navigation equipment, medical gear to include trauma supplies, and vehicle maintenance and recovery equipment, especially when traveling off main routes.
+Outside of Bujumbura vulnerability to criminal attacks on the roads continues to be a serious concern.
+Avoid traveling outside of towns after nightfall.
+When traveling upcountry, use convoys of multiple vehicles to decrease the likelihood of becoming a victim of crime in the event of mechanical failure or emergency.
+Furthermore, travel gear should include satellite telephones, maps, and navigation equipment, medical and trauma supplies, and vehicle maintenance and recovery equipment, especially when traveling off main routes.

 - Replace a stolen passport.

-The local equivalent to the “911” emergency line in Burundi is 112.
+The emergency number in Burumbura is 112.
 In practice the number often goes unanswered and you may wish to seek police assistance in person; there is no comparable number outside the capital.

 Please see our information for victims of crime, including possible victim compensation programs in the United States.